This post contains affiliate links. Please see our disclosure policy.

 - 2 tbsp butter

-- 5 yellow onions, sliced thin
+- 5 yellow onions, thinly sliced

-- 3 tbsp brandy or cognac
+- 3 tbsp brandy, or cognac

 - 2 tsp balsamic vinegar